 When you're researching this information make sure you're comparing apples-to-apples, inputting the correct mileage and adding the correct trim and options.
 Get as close as you can and then make your own adjustments from there.

-A very powerful negotiating strategy is going to used car listing sites and request a few free quotes from different dealers on the vehicle you want to buy.
-Keep the ones that are lower and take them with you to negotiate a better price with the seller.
+A very powerful negotiating strategy is by going to used car listing sites and request a few free used car quotes from different local dealers on the vehicle you want to buy.
+Keep the lowest ones and take them with you to negotiate a better price.
 This strategy will work with both dealers and private sellers.

 When making contact with a private seller be polite and ask a lot of questions.
 This will give you an advantage when you start the negotiate process later.
 If you don't feel good about an answer you can cross the vehicle off your list.
 Ask these types of questions: